-Present study showed that oxidative stress increases with castration in the diabetic rats, represented by increased lipid peroxidation products (MDA) and decreased antioxidant defenses (SOD,GPx,CAT).
-Eight weeks after induction of diabetes, depletion of endogenous testosterone in rats significantly reduced SOD, GPx, and CAT and elevated MDA in the blood cardiovomvocites. and Remarkably. testosterone therapy with physiological dose inverted the decrease of antioxidant defenses and enhanced lipid peroxidation products due to gonadectomy.
+The present study showed that oxidative stress increases with castration in the diabetic rats, represented by increased lipid peroxidation products (MDA) and decreased antioxidant defenses (SOD,GPx,CAT).
+Eight weeks after induction of diabetes, depletion of endogenous testosterone in rats significantly reduced SOD, GPx, and CAT and elevated MDA in the blood and cardiomyocytes.
+Remarkably, testosterone therapy with physiological dose inverted the decrease of antioxidant defenses and enhanced lipid peroxidation products due to gonadectomy.
 Furthermore, this study presented that testosterone treatment of rats with diabetes decreased the lipid peroxidation product MDA and increased superoxide scavenger SOD, GPX, CAT.
-Extensive study confirms that many of heart complications are mediated by oxidative stress.
+An extensive study confirms that many of heart complications are mediated by oxidative stress.
 Studies have previously demonstrated the role of increased oxidative stress and decreased antioxidant capacity in diabetic heart (22-24).
-Testosterone exerts a variety of anabolic effects on many organs (25, 26).
-It is confirmed that cardiac tissue in all mammalian has many androgen receptors (AR) that characterized the bold physiological effects of androgens on cardiac tissue (9).
-Newly, a research has uncovered that diabetic male rats have decreased testosterone levels than normal rats (27).
-According to other studies, lower free testosterone levels diabetic man, has been proven (28).
-Few studies have been conducted about the antioxidant effect of exogenous
+Testosterone exerts a variety of anabolic effects on many

 Figure 3. a) Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the blood of rats with diabetes b) Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the blood of castrated rats with diabetes. c)Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the heart tissue of rats with diabetes d) Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the heart tissue of rats with diabetes d) Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the heart tissue of rats with diabetes d) Effect of 6 weeks testosterone and exercise treatment, alone or together, on CAT protein levels in the heart tissue of castrated rats with diabetes.
-Data are expressed as mean± SEM for 7 animals. \p<0.05, \\p<0.01, \\\ p<0.001 vs the Dia group. & p<0.05, & p<0.01 vs the Dia-T group. @@@ p<0.001 vs the Dia-E group. ++ p<0.01, +++ p<0.001 vs the Dia-Cas group. $\Delta$ p<0.05, $\Delta\Delta$ p<0.01 vs the Dia-Cas-T group.
+Data are expressed as mean± SEM for 7 animals. p<0.05, p<0.01, p<0.001 vs the Dia group. & p<0.05, & p<0.01 vs the Dia-T group. @@@ p<0.001 vs the Dia-E group. ++ p<0.01, +++ p<0.001 vs the Dia-Cas group. Δ p<0.05, $\Delta\Delta$ p<0.01 vs the Dia-Cas-T group.

-testosterone on the cardiac tissue, and inconsistent data observed in different tissues.
+organs (25, 26).
+It is confirmed that cardiac tissue in all mammalian has many androgen receptors (AR) that characterized the bold physiological effects of androgens on cardiac tissue (9).
+Newly, research has uncovered that diabetic male rats have decreased testosterone levels compared to normal rats (27).
+According to other studies, lower free testosterone levels in diabetic men have been proven (28).
+Few studies have been conducted about the antioxidant effect of exogenous testosterone on the cardiac tissue, and inconsistent data observed in different tissues.
 It can be assumed that the inconsistent reports are related to variety of experimental model used (29, 30).
-Nordeen et al., and Kujawa et al., in two independent studies showed that testosterone has protective effect on the recovery of motoneurons (31, 32), while Ahlbom et al., defined that testosterone protected cerebellar granular cells from incresed oxidative stress condition via a receptor-mediated mechanism (29).
-Gonadectomy studies indicated that testosterone can be a protector against oxidative injury in rats, and this claim is confirmed by neuroprotective effect of other androgens (33, 34).
+Nordeen et al., and Kujawa et al., in two independent studies showed that testosterone has protective effect on the recovery of motoneurons (31, 32), while Ahlbom et al., defined that testosterone protected cerebellar granular cells from increased oxidative stress condition via a receptor-mediated mechanism (29).
+Gonadectomy studies indicated that testosterone can be a protector against oxidative injury in rats, and this claim is confirmed by the neuroprotective effect of other androgens (33, 34).
 Marin et al. found that testosterone treatment had not any effect on SOD and GPX levels (35).
-Cardiovascular risk factor as attitude by modest intensity exercise, it is recommended for patients that are suffering from diabetes (36).
+For patients with cardiovascular risk factor that are suffering from diabetes (36) modest intensity exercise is recommended.